What are the most spectacular roads in Croatia?

 Adriatic Highway is the name of a scenic drive running along the eastern coast of the Adriatic Sea through Croatia, Bosnia and Herzegovina, and Montenegro.
 It's one of the best coastal drives in the world.

-Mali Alan Pass: Beware of landmines
+Mali Alan Pass in Croatia: Beware of landmines

 The unlit and unpaved Tunnel Pitve in Croatia leads to paradise

 A3 Motorway is a major highway of Croatia.
-A short section of the road, between Staro Petrovo Selo and Nova Gradiška is said to be haunted due to the high number of accidents and paranormal encounters.
+A short section of the road, between Staro Petrovo Selo and Nova Gradiška, is said to be haunted due to the high number of accidents and paranormal encounters.
 It's one of the Top Haunted Roads in the world.

 A road with breathtaking views to Mount Srd in Croatia